upf-gti/IK-threejs/docs/IKHelper.md

 ---
 ## dispose ()

-Frees al gpu memory and detaches internal objects from the Threejs scen
+Frees al gpu memory and detaches internal objects from the Threejs scene

 ---
 ## update()